10 were killed and 15 injured in stabbing attacks in Canada

 Police are searching for two male suspects.

-The stabbings took place across 13 locations on the James Smith Cree Nation and in the village of Weldon, northeast of Saskatoon, police said.
+The stabbings took place across 13 locations in the James Smith Cree Nation and in the village of Weldon, northeast of Saskatoon, the Royal Canadian Mounted Police's Rhonda Blackmore told reporters.

-Fifteen people were sent to hospitals and additional people could have transported themselves to hospitals, police said.
+Fifteen people were sent to hospitals and additional people could have transported themselves to hospitals, she said.

+"It is horrific what has occurred in our province today," she added.
+Police first received a call of a stabbing at the James Smith Cree Nation at 5:40 a.m.
+Police received more calls reporting more stabbings in the following minutes.

-The Royal Canadian Mounted Police identified the suspects as Damien Sanderson, 31, and Myles Sanderson, 30.
+Police identified the suspects as Damien Sanderson, 31, and Myles Sanderson, 30.
 They are believed to be traveling in a black Nissan Rogue SUV, license plate no. 119MPI, but could have switched vehicles.
+The last sighting of the vehicle was in Regina, the provincial capital, at 11:45 a.m.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.